5555 SW 196th Ave.

 If not, would the U.S. be facing another financial crisis?
 The banks would not be blamed this time but rather institutions traditionally associated with safety and security, those with rock-solid balance sheets: the life insurance industry.

 No one knows how serious the issue is, but industry watchdogs are undoubtedly aware of recent foreign buyers of insurance companies who have assets parked offshore.
-Recent buyers are now domiciled in Japan, China, as Bermuda, are they fully integrated into our economy?
+Current buyers are now domiciled in Japan, China, and Bermuda, are they fully integrated into our economy?

 Each state department of insurance highly regulates the life insurance industry, and a new regulation adopted by all 50 states should help.
 I fully understand the outsourcing of liabilities, and I certainly have no issues with the practice; it just seems to me that an awful large of money is in play here.
 Money that so many Americans depend on for a happy and guaranteed retirement.